Joachim B. SteinbergCIPP/US

 Overview

-Based in both San Francisco and New York, Joachim B. Steinberg (CIPP/US) supports clients on commercial, technology, and intellectual property litigation from coast-to-coast.
-He has broad experience in federal and state courts, including representing a client before the Second Circuit Court of Appeals.
+Based in both San Francisco and New York, Joachim B. Steinberg (CIPP/US) supports clients in commercial, intellectual property, and technology litigation in courts across the country.
+He has represented clients in federal and state courts and in arbitration, including trial advocacy and arguments before the Second Circuit.

 Career & Education